nodejs/loaders/README.md

 - [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
 See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.

-- [ ] Finish and stabilize `--experimental-vm-modules` so that `vm` fully supports ESM.
+- [ ] Finish and stabilize `--experimental-vm-modules` so that `node:vm` fully supports ESM.

 ### Milestone 2: Usability improvements

 - [ ] First-class support for [import maps](https://github.com/WICG/import-maps) that doesn’t require a custom loader.

-- [ ] Add helper/utility functions to reduce boilerplate in user-defined hooks
+- [ ] Add helper/utility functions to reduce boilerplate in user-defined hooks.

+   - [ ] Start with a helper for retrieving the closest parent `package.json` associated with a specifier string (`getPackageMetadata` perhaps).

-   - [ ] Start with the functions that make up the ESM resolution algorithm as defined in the [spec](https://nodejs.org/api/esm.html#resolver-algorithm-specification).
+   - [ ] Potentially include all the functions that make up the ESM resolution algorithm as defined in the [spec](https://nodejs.org/api/esm.html#resolver-algorithm-specification).
 Create helper functions for each of the functions defined in that psuedocode: `esmResolve`, `packageImportsResolve`, `packageResolve`, `esmFileFormat`, `packageSelfResolve`, `readPackageJson`, `packageExportsResolve`, `lookupPackageScope`, `packageTargetResolve`, `packageImportsExportsResolve`, `patternKeyCompare`.
 (Not necessarily all with these exact names, but corresponding to these functions from the spec.)

    - [ ] Follow up with similar helper functions that make up what happens within Node’s internal `load`.
 (Definitions to come.)